 Moving Forward, PLC was created by our founder Michele Cole, Ph.D, LCSW in 2007.
-She began her own practice prompted by wanting to find a flexible schedule while raising her now grown daughters.
-Michele has many years of practice experience in addition to twin daughters who are now 20 years old and a daughter who is 25 years old.
-Having gone through a divorce herself, Michele is very knowledgeable by both training and personal experience what separation and divorce is like.
-Currently, Michele is pursuing a PhD in philosophy with a distinction in Social Work at The Catholic University of America.
-Her area of focus for her dissertation is Children of Divorce, and she currently has submitted research and articles in this area for publication.
-Also, she has been interviewed for radio and you can hear her speak on what she sees is the best way to go about navigating a divorce successfully with children.
-Michele has a passion for helping others, and has spent many years working to create a practice with like minded therapists.
-Each therapist that consults for Moving Forward, PLC has been thoroughly vetted and holds the highest levels of integrity and education and training.
-She feels confident that any therapist you choose to work with at Moving Forward, PLC will give you what you need to move forward in your life.
-Our combined work here at Moving Forward, PLC seeks to help all people who engage in the therapeutic process to make changes in their lives that are significant and will impact their future and how they engage with others and help them further their ability to make directive choices in their lives and the lives of others.
+She began her own practice prompted by wanting to find a flexible schedule while raising her daughters.
+Having gone through a divorce herself; Dr. Cole is very knowledgeable by both training and personal experience what separation and divorce is like.
+Her area of focus for her dissertation was children and emerging young adults of divorce, and she currently has submitted research and articles in this area for publication.
+Also, she has been interviewed for radio and you can hear her speak on what she sees as the best way to go about navigating a divorce successfully with children.
+Dr. Cole has a passion for helping others, and has spent many years working to create a practice with like-minded therapists.
+Each therapist that consults for Moving Forward, PLC has been thoroughly vetted and holds the highest levels of integrity, education, and training.
+She feels confident that any therapist you choose to work with at our practice will give you what you need to move forward in your life.
+Our combined experience of over 50+ years works to help people engage in the therapeutic process to make changes in their lives that are significant and lasting.

 Michele Cole, Ph.D., LCSW